trbKnl/oidc-authorization-code-example/README.md

 #### `./api-scopes.yaml`

-A custom scope that our procted resource will use
+A custom scope that our protected resource will use

 ```
 - Name: banaan-scope